miharothl/und-drl-navigation/README.md

 * turn left.
 * turn right.

-The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, agent must get an average score of +13 over 100 consecutive episodes.

 ## Environment